Father's social class

 During this process, I noticed that the questions about father's social class were not asked in waves B-G. I thought that maybe the reason for the large number of missings is that people who joined the sample between waves B-G were never asked the question in subsequent waves.
 Is this the case?

 #1 Updated by Redmine Admin about 7 years ago

 - % Done changed from 0 to 50

 A bit of history ...PAJU and PASOC were asked at Wave 1 and again at Wave 8 of new entrants since Wave 1 and at Wave 9 for the new Scottish and Welsh regional boost sample members.

 PASOC was not asked of those who were fatherless or whose father did not work, etc., when they were aged 14 years (cf. PAJU).
 It was not asked in Northern Ireland nor of those leaving the survey between Waves 1-8.
 Nor was it asked of rising 16-year olds.
 For the latter group it should however be possible to recover the information for cohabitating fathers in the previous waves.

-#2 Updated by Robert de Vries almost 7 years ago
+#2 Updated by Robert de Vries about 7 years ago

 Thanks Jakob.
 I'm still a bit confused though.
 In BHPS Wave R, 230 people (1.6% of the sample) were rising 16 years olds and 2,206 (15.30% of the sample) were Northern Ireland respondents.